netboxlabs/console-docs/docs/netbox-enterprise/nbe-kots-requirements.md

 To install NetBox Enterprise on an existing cluster, the cluster must meet the following requirements:

-#### Admin console minimum requirements
+#### NetBox Enterprise minimum requirements

-Existing clusters that have LimitRanges specified must support the following minimum requirements for the Admin Console:
+Like an embedded cluster install, we recommend the following _minimum_ system requirements for a deployment of NetBox Enterprise running two replicas.
+For larger environments with more replicas, additional resources should be allocated.

-- **CPU resources and memory**: The Admin Console pod requests 100m CPU resources and 100Mi memory
+- 4 Virtual CPU (vCPU)
-- **Disk space**: The Admin Console requires a minimum of 5GB of disk space on the cluster for persistent storage, including 4GB for S3-compatible object store
+- 8 GB Memory (RAM)
-- **1GB for rqlite PersistentVolume**: The Admin Console requires 1GB for a rqlite StatefulSet to store version history, application metadata, and other small amounts of data needed to manage the application
+- 40 GB SSD free disk space

 #### Supported operating systems